top of page

 About Me

-I'm an accredited psychotherapeutic counsellor on the Isle of Wight.
 My professional journey began in the NHS in 2013, working in Adult Mental Health.
 During my time within the NHS, I had the privilege of meeting people from all corners of life.
 I’ve worked with individuals with diverse backgrounds, genders, and neurotypes.
 Through my career and personal life, I’ve come to appreciate that life isn’t a neat, linear narrative - it’s more like a beautifully messy tapestry.

 Neurodivergence